annual general meeting 2025

 Minutes of the last meeting

-• These were approved as an accurate record (Proposed – David Shepherd; Seconded – John Brown)
+These were approved as an accurate record (Proposed – David Shepherd; Seconded – Mike Carter)

 Matters arising